livewire/livewire/docs/2_installation.md

 There are two methods available to include the JavaScript portion of Livewire.

 ### Method 1: Include via snippet
-To get started quickly, you can include the following snippet at the end of the `<body>` in your html page:
+To get started quickly, you can include the following snippet at the end of the `<body>` in your html page.
+It is recommended that you put this in a layout file such as `resources/views/layouts/app.blade.php`.
+You can create this layout file in a new laravel project by executing `artisan make:auth`.

 ```html
         ...